 Murdered man's family raises cash reward to encourage leads in case

-May 19—JOHNSTOWN, Pa. — To get his life on the right path, Lionel Mickens took the hard road over most of his 61 years, said his brother, Mitchell Mickens.
+May 20—JOHNSTOWN, Pa. — To get his life on the right path, Lionel Mickens took the hard road over most of his 61 years, said his brother, Mitchell Mickens.

 Lionel Mickens spent more than a decade in state prison back in the 1990s and struggled with substance abuse well into his 50s, his brother said.